nguyenlog205/nguyenlog205/README.md

 ## 🎯 Goals for 2025
 - 🚧 Get ready for a career as an AI Engineer
 - 🤖 Conduct and publish a personal project related to NLP fields
-- 🎤 Improve public speaking & English proficiency (Target IELTS 6.5+)
+- 🎤 Improve public speaking & English proficiency (Target IELTS 7.0), study Chinese as a third-language